mitogen-hq/mitogen/docs/howitworks.rst

   dependency.

-  For example, when a child requests the :py:mod:`django` package, and the master determines the :py:mod:`django` module code in the master has import statements for :py:mod:`django.utils`, :py:mod:`django.utils.lru_cache`, and :py:mod:`django.utils.version`, and that exceution of the module code on the master caused those modules to
+  For example, when a child requests the :py:mod:`django` package, and the master determines the :py:mod:`django` module code in the master has :keyword:`import` statements for :py:mod:`django.utils`, :py:mod:`django.utils.lru_cache`, and :py:mod:`django.utils.version`, and that exceution of the module code on the master caused those modules to